 6. You may be able to exclude your car payment

 Are you making payments for your vehicle through your business account?
 If you have an automobile loan or lease in your own name, and you make regular payments from your business account, you may be able to exclude those monthly payments from your personal statement.
 Just be sure to remember, they need to show up on your business account.

 Opportunity doesn’t wait for you

-Now you, as a brave entrepreneur, know how to apply for a mortgage loan and qualify just as though you worked for The Man.
-You’ll need to use these tips to take advantage of low rates and the homes that are available.
-After all, you shouldn’t have to put off refinances or purchases on the basis that you’re seeking the mortgage when self-employed.
+Now you, as the lone and brave entrepreneur, know how to apply for a mortgage loan and qualify just as easy as someone who works for The Man.
+Consider these tips to take advantage of low rates and the homes that are available.
+After all, just because your self employed doesn’t mean you have to worry about qualifying for refinances or purchases.
+You have a plan!
+We also offer other great resources to help guide your refinancing goals.

 Sammamish Mortgage has been in business for over 25 years, and we would be delighted to make our expertise available to you.
 We are based in the Pacific Northwest and currently provide high-quality mortgage programs in the states of WA, OR, ID and CO.
 If you have questions about rates and mortgages, contact us today!